-ASTM D1945 vapor phase standards are purchased from a vendor at various concentrations in percent mole in a high-pressure cylinder blend.
-These primary standards are NIST-traceable with a vendor-supplied certificate of analysis.
+ASTM D1945 vapor phase standards are purchased from Scott Specialty Gas, Airgas VOC blends or another vendor at various concentrations in percent mole in a highpressure cylinder blend.
+These primary standards are NIST-traceable with a vendorsupplied certificate of analysis.
 The standard expires according to the manufacturer's expiration date.
 If none is provided, the standard expires one year after the date opened.
+Details on how to prepare these standards are provided in the QA-controlled Work Instructions at each work station.